cassianobraz/CassianoBraz/README.md

 <p align="left">

 <br>
-Sou Rondoniense, tenho 25 anos e sou <strong>Desenvolvedor Fullstack</strong>.
+I'm from Brazil, I'm 25 years old, and I'm a <strong>Fullstack Developer.</strong>

 <p align="justify">
-O que me impulsiona é desafios!
-Com experiência em JavaScript, TypeScript, React, Node.js, Python e Django, estou sempre evoluindo para oferecer o melhor em soluções digitais.
-Da concepção à implementação, transformo ideias em produtos extraordinários que impactam positivamente.
-Aberto para conectar, expandir meu network e colaborar em projetos revolucionários que redefinem o futuro digital.
-Vamos criar algo extraordinário juntos! #DesenvolvedorFullStack #Inovação #React #Nodejs #Python #Django #Networking
+What drives me is challenges!
+With experience in JavaScript, TypeScript, React, Node.js, Python, and Django, I'm constantly evolving to deliver the best in digital solutions.
+From conception to implementation, I turn ideas into extraordinary products that have a positive impact.
+I'm open to connect, expand my network, and collaborate on revolutionary projects that redefine the digital future.
+Let's create something extraordinary together! #FullStackDeveloper #Innovation #React #Nodejs #Python #Django #Networking
 </p>

 ## 🛠️ Skills